Xexuline/twitter-vue/README.md

 Preparing a website like twitter with vue

-> Repo made just to improve vue, vuex mechanics, css...
+> Repo made just to improve vue, vuex mechanics, css, testing on vue...

 ## Build Setup